CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_2.md

 3. Start exploring potential datasets.

 ## Introductions (approx. time: 10 mins total or "2 breaths" per person)
 Please share the following information about yourself.
-Each team member should write their response in the space below (create more as needed).
+Each team member should type their response in the space below (create more as needed).

   - **Name:** [Your Name]
   - **Pronouns:** [Your Pronouns]